You’re more than likely using Google Analytics to measure your website's performance. But are you utilising Core Web Vitals? If not, you should be.

 2. First Input Delay (FID)

-FID measures the user's real time data to capture the first impressions of a site’s interactivity and responsiveness.
-It tracks the time from the moment a user interacts with a web page to the time when the browser responds to that interaction.
+FID measures the user's real time data to capture the first impressions of your website's interactivity and responsiveness.
+It tracks the time from the moment somebody interacts with a web page to the time when the browser responds to that interaction.
 The optimum FID speed should be less than 100 milliseconds.

 Although there may be many reasons why FID might be slow, the main cause for poor interaction time is: